yiyunliu/system-f-wn/README.md

 - Renaming and substitution properties for both syntactic and semantic typing are formulated in the general form of simultaneous substitution/renaming.
 - The definition of a candidate (`candidate`) is independent of the choice of types or the type assignment ($\delta$).
 The type assignment is only used to close over an open term to define semantic typing.

+I also added a proof irrelevant model in [proofirrel.v](proofirrel.v), where types are interpreted as Coq propositions rather than sets of terms encoded as Coq predicates.
+With the current minimal set up of the system, the proof irrelevant model is not very useful.
+However, it allows you to treat System F purely as a logic and add axioms such as law-of-excluded middle, which would then break the proof relevant model because you can get stuck from the usages of the axiom.

 ## Dependencies
 To build the project, you need to have the following opam packages installed:
 - `coq-mathcomp-ssreflect` 1.17.0